DavidVuescu/Dimensionality-Reduction-and-Clustering/README.md

 | DBSCAN     | N/A or 1 cluster (no score) | 0.48 (Silhouette) | 0.52 (Silhouette) |
 | KMeans     | 0.44 (Silhouette)           | 0.58 (Silhouette) | 0.55 (Silhouette) |

 **Outlier Analysis**: DBSCAN might label several points as `-1`.
-These can be visually highlighted in the scatter plots.
+The scatter plots can highlight these visually.

 ---